 Winter sports travel insurance

-Whether you surpass ‘Eddie the Eagle’ or simply want to stand out on the slopes, you will need the correct winter sports travel insurance to insure against the unnecessary expense of costly medical bills, lost or damaged equipment and piste closures.
+Planning a holiday on the slopes?
+You will need the correct winter sports insurance to cover you against the unnecessary expense of costly medical bills, lost or damaged equipment and piste closures.

-Staysure’s winter sports cover can not only provide all the usual benefits of cover for medical emergencies should you have a mishap when enjoying activities such as skiing, ice skating, mono-skiing and snowboarding.
+Staysure’s winter sports insurance can not only provide all the usual benefits of cover for medical emergencies should you have a mishap when enjoying activities such as skiing, ice skating, mono-skiing and snowboarding.
 In addition, you’ll be covered for delayed or lost ski equipment, ski passes, piste closure and much more.

 If you are travelling more than once in one year, it may be worth considering Staysure’s Comprehensive Annual cover, which includes 21 days winter sports cover as standard† as well as insurance all your other trips during the year.

 Winter sports travel tips